 Tailor your resume according to the opportunity to highlight relevant skills, experiences, and projects related to data science.
 Quantify your achievements and use action verbs to describe your contributions effectively.

 Learn to write a compelling cover letter that explains why you’re interested in the internship, what you can bring to the role, and how your skills align with the company’s needs and values.
-Ensure that your application materials are error-free, well-organized, and visually appealing to make a positive impression on recruiters and hiring managers.
+Ensure your application materials are error-free, well-organized, and visually appealing to make a positive impression on recruiters and hiring managers.

 It’s advisable to take professional help while tailoring the CV and crafting the cover letter.